tisaih/tomato-food-delivery/README.md

 # tomato-food-delivery-app

-Tomato app is a full-stack system build in MERN.js which aims to offer a customer a range of food products to order.
+Tomato app is a full-stack system build in ~~M~~ERN.js integrated with PostgreSQL which aims to offer a customer a range of food products to order.
 Then the customer can choose and order a menu build on its own.

 The main features are: